rustyshakelford2/LavaFurnace/readme.txt

 {this accepts either true or false values)
 (if set to true no furnace block can be pushed or pulled by a piston)

+console_commands=
+{this accepts either true or false values)
+(if set to true admins are allowed to enter LavaFurnace commands into the server console)

 layer_one_blocks=
 (this accepts defined valid block types for the top most layer of the furnace)